Get Schools Cooking

 - To provide school districts with individualized, technical support to assist them in sustainably moving from a highly processed to cook from scratch operation.

-- To assess barriers and identify recommended actions in 5 key areas of school food service: Food, Finance, Facilities, Human Resources, and Marketing.
+- To assess barriers and identify recommended actions in five key areas of school food service: Food, Finance, Facilities, Human Resources and Marketing.

 - To support districts in developing action plans that create the structured framework to achieve their strategic objectives.

-- To provide system improvement grants that support the implementation of recommended actions and next steps.
+- To provide system improvement grants and training that support the implementation of recommended actions and next steps.

 Key Program Steps: